3 Min. Read

 Each of our tips present opportunities for graphic content that will strengthen your Church’s visual identity.
 From video thumbnails that accompany pre-recorded sermons to illustrations used on your website, there are plenty of ways to evoke brand recognition and emotion from your audience.

 As more religious content becomes available online, it’s important that your messages are easily identifiable and digestible.
 To help expand your reach, invest in website graphics, logos, and video elements that build a cohesive brand for your Church.
-Design Pickle is available to help guide the creation of these assets, and provide creative inspiration for connecting your community.
+Design Pickle is available to help guide the creation of these assets with an opportunity to get unlimited revisions, and provide creative inspiration for connecting your community.